Homeowner HVAC Maintenance

 Flush Condensate Drain on Evaporator and High Efficiency Furnace

 Another homeowner HVAC maintenance item that individuals can tackle that is also down by the furnace is to flush the condensate drain line.
 For most furnace installations, the air conditioner indoor refrigerant coil is usually located above the furnace.
 There is a drain pan below the refrigerant coil that collects any moisture that condenses out of the air that passes over the refrigerant coil when the air conditioner is operating.
+This process is called dehumidification.
 This water from the refrigerant coil pan is drained through tubing or piping to a floor drain or some other drain path.

 On occasion, this condensate drain line may plug up with debris and prevent the condensed water from draining.
 This will result in the water building up in the evaporator pan and then overflowing down into the furnace.
 As there are mechanical and electrical components within the furnace that are susceptible to damage from water intrusion, it is important that this condensate drain line be kept clear to allow free flow of water.